Skip to content

 1. Search by reference designator or net name Net Name Search

-3. Filter by common reference designator prefixes
+3. Filter by common reference designator prefixes — TP (test points), J (connectors), CN, P, and X Common Designators

-Configure Through-Hole Components
+Step 4: Through-Hole Components

 If a through-hole component will not be populated, deselect it from this table.
-Ths will identify that a "Arrow" style test probe should be used.
+This identifies that a "Star" style test probe should be used to contact the open barrel.

 Through-Hole Components

-Guide Pin Filters
+Guide Pin Selection

 • Errors